emberjs/rfcs/text/0486-deprecate-mouseenter.md

 ## Transition Path

-When a `mouseenter`/`mouseleave`/`mousemove` event is dispatched by the EventDispatcher to a component or `{{action}}` listening to that event type, a deprecation warning will be issued.

-The linked migration guide will cover these use cases:

 #### Ember.Component

+When a component with a `mouseEnter`, `mouseLeave` or `mouseMove` method is created, a deprecation warning will be issued.

+The linked migration guide will cover these examples:

 Before: